- Company

 On the occasion of Baselworld 2018, Patek Philippe presents its first self-winding Travel Time for ladies: The Calatrava Pilot Travel Time.

-If you are already a subscriber to Patek Philippe magazine and wish to have access to the Owners area (for example, to order back issues of the magazine), either contact us or email owners@patek.com, giving your magazine subscription details (name, postal address and email address and whether you wish to receive emails from us in future).
+If you are already a subscriber to Patek Philippe magazine and wish to have access to the Owners area, either contact us or email owners@patek.com, giving your magazine subscription details (name, postal address and email address and whether you wish to receive emails from us in future).
 We will then provide access.

 Are you a new Owner?